Understanding the main available divorce types and the legal processes is crucial.

 Apply for deemed service

-This can only occur if you have clear evidence that your spouse received the petition but did not formally respond.
+You need clear evidence that your spouse received the petition but did not respond.

 For example, if you have text messages or emails acknowledging receipt.